SerGreen/BowRunner/README.md

 ![Screenshot](http://i.imgur.com/WN1x67C.png)

 ## Disclaimer
-Some assets are not made by me (because i draw like a retard) i found them on the internet.
+Some assets are not made by me (because i draw like a retard), i found them on the internet.
 Consider them programmer art.
 I do not know who are the real authors and i'm not sure if they are free or not, but i do not monetize my app, so i consider this a fair use.